The North Face Etip Denali Glove

-The North Face Mens Etip Denali Glove - Closeout - An updated version of a cold-weather favorite, the men's Etip Denali gloves from THE NORTH FACE(R) are touchscreen compatible so you don't have to head inside or expose your hands to the cold to answer a call or turn up the volume of a favorite tune.
-Nylon Taslan(R) overlays at the knuckles and fingers add extra durability, while a silicone grip pattern on the palm and fingertips helps you get a secure hold on the device.
+The North Face Mens Etip Denali Glove - Closeout - An updated version of a cold-weather favorite, the men's Etip Denali gloves from THE NORTH FACEA(R) are touchscreen compatible so you don't have to head inside or expose your hands to the cold to answer a call or turn up the volume of a favorite tune.
+Nylon TaslanA(R) overlays at the knuckles and fingers add extra durability, while a silicone grip pattern on the palm and fingertips helps you get a secure hold on the device.

 - Massey's Outfitters refers to the men's version

 For touchscreen functionality and day-to-day warmth, the Etip Denali Thermal Gloves are a cold-weather favorite from The North Face.

 On Sale.
 The North Face Men's Etip Denali Glove FEATURES of The North Face Men's Etip Denali Glove Etip functionality works with a touch-screen device 5 Dimensional Fit ensures consistent sizing Nylon Taslan over knuckles and fingers for added durability Synthetic gripper palm for added grip Elastic wrists seal out the cold SPECIFICATIONS of The North Face Men's Etip Denali Glove Shell: 300-weight fleece with nylon Taslan overlay Palm: Polyurethane (PU) gripper This product can only be shipped within the United States.
 Please don't hate us.

 Stay warm and connected with the Etip Glove from The North Face.
 X-static caps on the thumb and forefinger are touch screen compatible while the silicone grip pattern on the palm keeps your device securely planted.
 With a 5-Dimensional fit and four-way stretch fabric, the fit is just right.

 - Mountain Gear refers to the men's version